chanbengz/sustcsc-rs/README.md

 /sustcsc25-rs-<your teamid>
 ├── Cargo.lock
 ├── Cargo.toml
-├── src
+├── Dockerfile    # Optional, if you have a custom environment ├── src           # You can add any code here
-│   ├── lwe.rs    # Encrypt/Decrypt Oracle
+│   ├── lwe.rs    # Encrypt Oracle
 │   ├── solver.rs # Your solver
 │   └── main.rs   # We ignore your main.rs since its judge
-├── README.md # Tell us about how to run your code
+├── README.md     # Tell us about how to run your code └── report.pdf
-└── report.pdf
 ```